Kicho94/Author_Recognition_Brief/README.md

 ## CONCLUSION
 In this project, four types of writing-style features (lexical, syntactic, structural, and content-specific features) are extracted and inductive learning algorithms are used to build feature-based classification models to recognize authorship of certain text.
-To examine this framework, we conducted experiments with several classification techniques: logistic regression, random forest, multinomial Naïve Bayes, convolutional neural networks, support vector machines, ensemble and transformers.
+To examine this framework, we conducted experiments with several classification techniques: Logistic Regression, Random Forest, Multinomial Naïve Bayes, Convolutional Neural Networks, Support Vector Machines, Voting and Transformers.
 The experimental results showed that the proposed approach was able to identify authors with satisfactory accuracy of 75 to 90%.
 All four types of features contributed to discriminating authors.
 Ensemble outperformed the other two classification techniques in our experiments.
 Very high performance we achieved with Transformer model too.
 Regarding our inexperience in such a complex process as NLP, we managed to build a relevant model with high accuracy.

 ## FUTURE WORK